parse-community/docs/_includes/flutter/other-features.md

 Objects:
 * Create new object
-* Extend Parse Object and create local objects that can be saved and retreived
+* Extend Parse Object and create local objects that can be saved and retrieved
 * Queries